raspiblitz/raspiblitz/WORKSHOP.md

 - Extra WLAN Router (if you are not sure if LAN & WLAN is not on the same network at location)
 - One or two USB SD card adapters
 - One or two USB-C to USB-A adapters
-- Some Tape, Marker & Pens come always handy (also for participants to wirte down seed & passwords)
+- Some Tape, Marker & Pens come always handy (also for participants to write down seed & passwords)
 - And eventually some Bitcoin funds (if people dont have their own to start small funding channels)

-Participants need at least to bring their laptops.
+Participants need to at least bring their laptops.

 # Running of the Workshop

 *The basic structure of the workshop is set by the RaspiBlitz setup process.
 Simply you just follow that.
-The following parts should share some experiences and suggestions how you can optimize the time and the mentoring during this process.
+The following parts should share some experiences and suggestions on how you can optimize the time and mentoring during this process.
 Feel free to share your experience here.*

 ## Welcome and Intro

 In the beginning it would be great to give a small introduction into Lightning and show the RaspiBlitz GitHub page to let everybody know where to find the basic infos.
-But try to keeo it in the area of 10min to not waste time.
+But try to keep it in the area of 10min to not waste time.

 Also even before the intro take care about the blockchain preparation.
 If people bring clean HDDs hook them up to your blockchain copy station as soon as possible.
 If you have to copy on location, plan to bringe the time for some deeper educational intro while the HDDs getting prepared.